ylhyra/ylhyra_content/not_data/content/explanations/Hypothetical_verb_form.md

 *þegar

 ==Politeness==
 The subjunctive is used when you want to be extra polite.
-You have to use the [[Past tense|past tense]], just like in the English "''Could'' I get some coffee?":
+You have to use the [[past tense]], just like in the English "''Could'' I get some coffee?":

 *'''Gæti''' ég fengið kaffi?
 *'''Værir''' þú til í að hætta þessu?